jamiedelange/horiseon-assignment/README.md

 ## Purpose of refactor

-The purpose of the refactor was to include multiple missing accessibility factors including alt text for images and comments in the source code.
+The purpose of the refactor was to add multiple missing accessibility factors including alt text for images and comments in the source code.

 file:///Users/jamiedelange/Desktop/projects/assignment-1/horiseon-assignment/Develop/index.html